tobyweed/MobileLighting/README.md

 ## Setup and Installation
 ### Compatibility
 MobileLighting Mac is only compatible with macOS.
 Furthermore, Xcode must be installed on this Mac (it is a free download from the Mac App Store).
 This is partly because Xcode, the IDE used to develop, compile, and install MobileLighting, is only available on macOS.
-ML Mac has only been tested on macOS versions High Sierra (10.13) through Mojave (10.14.5).
+ML Mac has only been tested on macOS versions High Sierra (10.13) through Catalina (10.15.7).

 MobileLighting iOS is compatible with all devices that run iOS 11+ and have a rear-facing camera and flashlight.